aAMoss/EventImageDataProcessor/README.md

 Please be nice, this is my first attempt at coding a larger program.

 There's a lot to improve and debug, I make no guarantees for the program compiling or working on your system.

+I currently run a Manjaro-based OS, in the past I have run the program on both MacOS and WIndows with a few alterations, in future I will be making the necessary additions to ensure it can run on each of these platforms without issue.

 <br>

 ### EIDP